ereneedolan/Weather-Dashboard/README.md

 The motivation behind the project was to give an user a clear dashboard to search weather and to see upcoming weather.

-Creating this project I learned how to
+Creating this project I learned how to fetch data from APIs and work to connect that with HTML and come up with a weather display.

 ## Table of Contents (Optional)